UN-OCHA/slt8-site/html/themes/custom/common_design_subtheme/components/cd-table/README.md

 =============================

-This component provides styling of the common design tables and handle responsivity by displayin tables with the `cd-table--responsive` class in a single column format on small viewports.
+This component provides styling of the common design tables and handle responsivity by displaying tables with the `cd-table--responsive` class in a single column format on small viewports.

 This component has a javascript component that adds a `data-content` attribute